Robert Engelman

 Robert Engelman is an American author and former journalist who writes about the environment and population and serves as Senior Fellow at the Worldwatch Institute.
 He was President of the institute from 2011 until 2014.
 His book More: Population, Nature, and What Women Want was published in 2008.

-Robert Engelman, the writer, is not to be confused with the film and television producer of the same name.

 Early life and education

 Engelman received his Bachelor of Arts degree from the University of Chicago and his masters of science from the Columbia University Graduate School of Journalism, which in 1976 awarded him a Pulitzer Traveling Fellowship.

 Journalism career

 Engelman began his career as a newspaper reporter, working for the Associated Press out of Mexico City in 1977.
 He subsequently worked for the Kansas City Times in Kansas City and Washington, D.C., and then for the (Denver) Rocky Mountain News as its Washington correspondent.
 He later joined the national reporting staff of Scripps Howard News Service, eventually serving as its science, health and environment correspondent.